Comment on FY2020-21 Recommended Projects July 1 through July 31

 The Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program is a federal program which aims to improve mobility for seniors and individuals with disabilities by removing barriers to transportation service and expanding transportation mobility options.
 This program supports transportation services planned, designed, and carried out to meet the special transportation needs of seniors and individuals with disabilities.

-The Illinois Department of Transportation (IDOT) and the RTA are co-designated recipients for Northeastern Illinois.
+The RTA and Illinois Department of Transportation (IDOT) are co-designated recipients of Section 5310 funds for Northeastern Illinois.
 The co‐designation status has been approved by the Chicago Metropolitan Agency for Planning (CMAP), the Metropolitan Planning Organization (MPO) for Northeastern Illinois.
 IDOT, through its Consolidated Vehicle Program (CVP), selects and awards paratransit vehicles to eligible applicants.
 For information on IDOT’s Section 5310 CVP program and funding cycle contact Zoe.Keller@illinois.gov.
 The RTA is responsible for all other Section 5310 projects, solicited through a bi-annual call for projects.

 For more information on the RTA’s Section 5310 Program: